pqnelson/pqnelson.github.com/_posts/2022-12-04-make-a-lisp-reader.md

 The test succeeds with flying colors.

+Want to implement a hashmap delimited by braces (like Clojure)?
+You can do it with reader macros!

+**Exercise 1:** Sketch out the code for a `ReaderMacroTransformer` which will take a `ReaderMacro`, then transform the output somehow.
+For example, how could we use the `ReaderMacro` instances to produce a hash map object?
+(End of Exercise 1)

+**Exercise 2:** Prove or find a counter-example, `ReaderMacros` form a monad.
+(End of Exercise 2)

+**Exercise 3:** How can we modify the design of the `SingleCharReaderMacro` class to guarantee it is bound in the Lisp Reader to the supplied character?
+(End of Exercise 3)

+**Exercise 4:** If the `AccumulatorReaderMacro` finds the Lisp Reader is finished _before_ the closing delimiter is found, then it will return the collection of values being accumulated.
+Is this a good design choice or not?
+If not, what should we do instead?
+If it is good design, then how do we indicate a list is runaway [i.e., not closed with a matching parentheses]?
+(End of Exercise 4)

+**Exercise 5:**
+Change the code to use the `LineNumberCounter` with the `AccumulatorReaderMacro` to track the starting line of the accumulated values, for runaway lists (or maps or vectors or whatever).
+(End of Exercise 5)

 # Conclusion

 We have sketched out how to implement a Lisp Reader using reader macros.